Pylons/pyramid_debugtoolbar/docs/index.rst

 ``debugtoolbar.max_request_history``

-  The debug toolbar works by storing the original request and it's associated data in memory, and making this data available to subsequent requests.
+  The debug toolbar works by storing the original request and its associated data in memory, and making this data available to subsequent requests.
 By default, the toolbar maintains a history of the last 100 requests made to the application.
 By setting ``debugtoolbar.max_request_history``, one can override